damianhakert/damianhakert.github.io/source/_posts/2015-01-23-gitlab-7-7-1-and-gitlab-ci-5-4-1-released.markdown

 GitLab 7.7.1 brings two fixes:

-- Improve mention autocomplete performance
+- Improve @mention autocomplete performance
 - Show setup instructions for GitHub import if it is disabled
-- Allow use http for OAuth applications
+- Allow use of http for OAuth applications

 GitLab CI 5.4.1 fixes several bugs:

-- Fix 500 if on builds page if build has no job
+- Fix 500 on builds page if a build has no jobs
 - Truncate project token from build trace
-- Allow users with access to project see build trace
+- Allow users with access to a project see the build trace

 <!-- more -->